la2050/archive/_organizations/h-e-l-p-e-r-foundation.md

-   â€¢ Since 1999, V2K-HELPER has been funded by the City of Los Angeles services to implement a comprehensive violence prevention/intervention program.
+   * Since 1999, V2K-HELPER has been funded by the City of Los Angeles services to implement a comprehensive violence prevention/intervention program.

-   â€¢ Since 2007, V2K-HELPER has implemented City of Los Angeles GRYD Program in multiple Zones, providing services to youth and young adults with an annual budget of at least $750,000.
+   * Since 2007, V2K-HELPER has implemented City of Los Angeles GRYD Program in multiple Zones, providing services to youth and young adults with an annual budget of at least $750,000.

-   â€¢ Community Development, with an emphasis on low-to-moderate (LMI) communities and individuals addressing: small business education, business retention, entrepreneurial and employment training, and workforce development programs
+   * Community Development, with an emphasis on low-to-moderate (LMI) communities and individuals addressing: small business education, business retention, entrepreneurial and employment training, and workforce development programs

-   â€¢ Community Development, with an emphasis on affordable housing
+   * Community Development, with an emphasis on affordable housing

-   â€¢ Currently we provide direct service and linkages to the following services free of charge each month to approximately 200 men, women and children:
+   * Currently we provide direct service and linkages to the following services free of charge each month to approximately 200 men, women and children:

    o Comprehensive wrap-around services that include